 Cons

-• There’s a learning curve if you are transitioning from a GUI tool to this setup.
+- There’s a steep learning curve if you are transitioning from a GUI tool to this setup.

 Apache Kafka

-Here’s a sample console script for writing events:
+Below is an example of a console script for writing data:

 $ bin/kafka-console-producer.sh --topic quickstart-events --bootstrap-server localhost:9092